-From the promenade, we went toward The Clock Tower.
-Not far from the Clock Tower you can find Abulafia bakery (I wrote about it here).
+From the promenade, we went towards The Clock Tower.
+Not far from the Clock Tower you can find Abulafia bakery (I wrote about it in Jaffa Flea Market post).
 And we got.
 Not sure there is a name, but it is round bread with a variety of toppings (20 NIS each).

 The Clock Tower

 The clock tower was built in 1901 in the center of Jaffa’s town square.

 The clock tower in Jaffa is one of seven clock towers built in Israel and of the hundred clock towers built in the Ottoman Empire in celebration of the 25th anniversary of the reign of the Turkish sultan Abdul Hamid the Second.
 The towers were made as part of the new reforms guided by the sultan, to conduct the empire’s cities by precise, Western timetables.

 According to the local tale, the tower was built at the initiative of Yossef Moial, a wealthy Jew of Jaffa, who erected the clock tower to save himself pestering by pedestrians who would come into his shop to ask the time on their way to the train station.

 Four clocks were installed in the tower – two of them showing the time in Europe, and two of them the time in Israel.